Last updated on [16 November 2022]

 (h) "Marketing and Communications Data" includes your preferences in receiving marketing from us and Our third parties and your communication preferences.

-2.4 We do not collect any “Sensitive” or “Special Categories” of personal data about you (this includes details about your race or ethnicity, religious or philosophical beliefs, sex life, sexual orientation, political opinions, trade union membership, information about your health and genetic and biometric data).
-Nor do We collect any information about criminal convictions and offences.
+2.4 As further detailed in the table at paragraph 4.4, We may also collect “Sensitive” or “Special Category” personal data about you such as details about your race or ethnicity, and information about your health and certain medical and health information (including whether or not you are a wheelchair user).
+However, We do not collect any information about criminal convictions and offences.

 2.5 IF YOU FAIL TO PROVIDE PERSONAL DATA